-Places are limited and a separate Application for Programme Entry (APE) to the College of Education, Health and Human Development is required.
+Places are limited and a separate application to the College of Education, Health and Human Development is required.
 Selection for entry is not automatic and is based on:

-- academic ability, involvement and interest in working with children and young people, community involvement, communication skills and other personal qualities as outlined in the APE
+- academic ability, involvement and interest in working with children and young people, community involvement, communication skills and other personal qualities as outlined in the Guide to Applying

 - a police check, referees' reports and an interview